 Dermatological problems have multiple etiologies.
 A multi-pronged treatment approach is most likely to produce results, as opposed to only treating what is obvious (such as pyoderma).
-Dermatologic cases can be difficult no matter what treatment you use, but nutraceuticals can improve dermatitis in about half of otherwise unresponsive cases.
+Cases of skin conditions can be difficult no matter what treatment you use, but nutraceuticals can improve dermatitis in about half of otherwise unresponsive cases.
 Holistic therapies can be used for general symptoms (such as inflammation) or for specific syndromes (such as lick granulomas).
 This article will concentrate on nutraceuticals as treatments for specific skin conditions, and will also include some brief comments on nutrition.

 Skin conditions such as lick granulomas (dogs) and overgrooming of an area with subsequent hair loss and miliary dermatitis (cats), are often a sign of chronic pain or discomfort in underlying tissues.
-If the skin condition is on a lower leg or lower part of the body, the underlying problem is often pain in the back or a joint in the upper part of the leg, or even on the opposite leg.
+For skin conditions on a lower leg or lower part of the body, the underlying problem is often pain in the back or a joint in the upper part of the leg, or even on the opposite leg.
 Tail pain is usually manifested as overgrooming at the site itself.

 Nutritional supplements that decrease pain and/or inflammation are often helpful for these cases.